ziontee113/deliberate.nvim/README.md

 <br/>
 Your feedback is valuable for the development of the project.
 Thank you for your support.

+## Usage:

+You can watch the full demo of the plugin here: [Alternative way to manipulate HTML + Tailwind CSS in Neovim.
+Handy or impractical?](https://youtu.be/eWRoxJatH8A)

 ## Installation: 💾

 For Lazy: